JaakkoRE/Extended-tic-tac-toe-AI/Documentation/Testing documentation.md

 <img src="https://github.com/JaakkoRE/Extended-tic-tac-toe-AI/blob/master/Documentation/Images/loss.png"> <br>

 ## Overall
 Performance tests prove that the ai is not perfect.
 Harder bigger boards proved to be challenging.
 For example in 10 x 10 boards the ai can't see 2 opponent moves forwards meaning that if victory length is 5 and opponent has open 3 line the ai can't know that opponent wins with 2 moves.
 This makes good heuristics important, but creating perfect heuristics is difficult.
-Overall I am pretty happy with the ai.s performance.
+Overall I am pretty happy with the AI performance, the heuristics do a pretty good job at estimating the boards value.